choxnox/j-cf/README.md

-# j-cf
+# j-cf #

-Message processing system has 3 components: API endpoint, processor, and dashboard.
+System has 3 components: API endpoint, message processor and dashboard

-*** aaaaa
+## Method of operation ##

+aaaaaa